Fos-R/Fos-R/public/compile.md

 `cargo install fosr`

-You can check the install with:
+You can check the installation with:

 `fosr`